 What happens after I enroll with a new provider?

-Your new provider contacts your utility to start the switch.
+Your new provider contacts your utility reps to start the switch.
 You’ll get a confirmation notice, and the change takes effect after your next meter reading or billing cycle.

 Can I switch anytime, or do I have to wait for my contract to end?